heptarch/heptarch.github.io/drafts/parrondo.md

 precisely correspond to the decrease in entropy at each step.

 Now imagine that the demon is given some analytic form for $E$ and
-$B$ in advance, like knowing the precise shape of the slopes.
+$B$ in advance, which in the ratchet example, is analogous not only to knowing the precise shape of the slopes, but the microscopic evolution of the molecule.
-In the ratchet example above, it still needs to keep track of the molecule.
+Shouldn't it be easy to compute the outcome?
-But in the streamlined quantum-mechanical example, there is no molecule to worry about.
+In this case, rather than needing vast computational resources in *space* which will be correlated with the strategy, the demon will need to solve a very hard problem, namely the evolution of a chaotic system with $\sim 10^{26}$ degrees of freeom.